 Visiting an Official Aadhaar Enrolment or Update Centre

-Always make sure you go to an official Aadhaar Enrolment or Update Centre.
+Always ensure you visit an official Aadhaar Enrolment or Update Centre.
 You can usually find a list of these centres on the official Aadhaar website.
 These centres have the correct equipment and trained staff to help you with your update securely and correctly.

 Collecting Your Acknowledgement Slip

 After you’ve submitted your update request, the centre will give you an acknowledgement slip.
-This slip is very important!
+This slip is crucial.
 It contains a URN (Update Request Number), which you can use to track the progress of your Aadhaar update online.
 Keep it safe until your update is complete.